anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 on the definition of RDAP extensions to prevent collisions with various extension mechanisms.

+As deployed, RDAP is an ecosystem of servers operated by separate authorities of information, where information is interlinked from one authority to another.
+Bootstrap servers issue HTTP redirects to authoritative TLD and RIR servers, and those servers may directly refer to information held by domain registrars or other Internet Number registries.
+Therefore, RDAP extensions must be constructed with regard to the whole ecosystem.

 ## Summary of Updates {#summary_of_updates}

 This document updates [@!RFC7480], [@!RFC9082], and [@!RFC9083] for the